currentxchange/purple-explainer/Everstones.md

 If you choose BLUX payments, weekly or monthly recharge of Solar Disk may be required to receive the full amount.
 This is TBD as we consider what's best for all stakeholders, currently there is no restriction.

-> Currently, only direct BLUX payments are available.

-## Everstone Art
-Each row in the "Everstone Harvest Levels + Rewards" table above will have it's own art, description, and rarity that updates during the daily check (only if you stake more PURPLE).
-This art is TBA, and we currently have a wonderful placeholder.

 # Staking